 The equations in NMM1 are similar to the Wilson-Cowan, but introduce second-order derivatives.
 Here we present them without self-coupling for simplicity (unlike in WILCO, it is not needed for a stable limit cycle)---see Figure~\ref{fig:fourmodels} (a),

 which can be expressed in operator formalism as

 with second order operator notation.
 For example, for the case of equal rising and decay times,

 As in WILCO, the sigmoid function $\sigma(\cdot)$ represents the integration carried out by the ``soma" of the population.
-The argument of the sigmoid is therefore the total membrane perturbation caused by the PSPs from all synapses and other effects, such electric fields.
+The argument of the sigmoid is therefore the total membrane perturbation caused by the PSPs from all synapses and other effects, such as electric fields.
 The $\gamma$s represent the coupling strength of the synapse --- the synaptic gain.

 Because the synaptic dynamics are governed by second-order operators (with rise and decay impulse response), the neuronal circuit can sustain oscillations even without explicit self-coupling.
 Specifically, the second-order filter introduces a frequency-dependent phase shift in the system response.
 According to the Barkhausen stability criterion, sustained oscillations occur if the total loop gain equals unity and the total loop phase shift reaches an integer multiple of 360$^\circ$.
 In a push-pull arrangement—excitatory coupled to inhibitory populations and back—this intrinsic phase shift, arising purely from synaptic kinetics (distinct rise and decay constants), can fulfill the Barkhausen criterion.
 Thus, unlike the Wilson-Cowan case, even in the absence of explicit self-feedback, second-order dynamics inherently provide the necessary conditions for sustained oscillations.
 We make this argument precise in the next paragraph.

 \paragraph{Why second-order synapses sustain oscillations: the Barkhausen condition.} The defining dynamical feature of NMM1 is its capacity to sustain oscillations \emph{without} explicit self-coupling, in contrast to WILCO.
 The mechanism is most cleanly understood through the classical Barkhausen criterion for closed-loop oscillation, which states that a feedback loop sustains a self-oscillation at angular frequency $\omega_0$ when (a) the loop gain $|G(\mathrm{i}\omega_0)|$ equals unity and (b) the total loop phase shift $\arg G(\mathrm{i}\omega_0)$ is an integer multiple of $2\pi$.
 In the linear regime around a fixed point, the NMM1 push--pull motif (E$\to$I$\to$E) realises a closed loop whose loop transfer function reads